UTC: 00:00:00

 02

-Select the files you wish to protect and choose "Encrypt" using the **Exit Protocol Inc.** key.
+Select the material you need to protect and encrypt it to support@exitprotocols.com using the published Exit Protocol key.

 03